mistio/mist-ce/README.md

 Mist users include organizations like Juniper Networks, SevOne, Windstream, National Bank of Greece, Shoprite and more.
 They all report faster roll-outs while reducing their bills and management overheads by 40%-60%.

+> **NOTE:** In December 2023, Mist.io Inc was [acquired by Dell Technologies](https://mist.io/blog/2023-12-18-mist-joins-dell-isg-edge).
+Since then, the Enterprise Edition (EE) and Hosted Service (HS) are no longer available, while the Community Edition (CE) has not been maintained besides some security fixes contributed by the community.

 Mist Community Edition (CE) is licensed under the Apache License v2.
 It is ideal for teams with a DIY approach.

-Mist Enterprise Edition (EE) and Hosted Service (HS) are commercial editions which offer additional plugins for governance, role-based access control & cost insights.
-You can check them out on our [website](https://mist.io).
+~~Mist Enterprise Edition (EE) and Hosted Service (HS) are commercial editions which offer additional plugins for governance, role-based access control & cost insights.
+You can check them out on our [website](https://mist.io).~~

-The easiest way to try Mist is to sign up for a 14-day free trial at https://mist.io/sign-up.
+~~The easiest way to try Mist is to sign up for a 14-day free trial at https://mist.io/sign-up.~~

 <a href="https://www.youtube.com/watch?v=7oYyC-FIaAM" source="_blank"><img src="https://mist.io/landing/images/frontpage/home-dashboard.png" width="768"></a>